Picking exterior paint colors is the scariest part of their project for most homeowners.

 .

-[dropcap color=”red” background=”grey” style=”circle” size=”big”]T[/dropcap]his applies even in older neighborhoods with a “boho” or “modern retro” vibe, like some of the beloved quirky areas in Austin TX.
-A house might sport a bright pink front door (we painted a front door “fuchsia pink” on an iconic East Austin house, and we fell in love with it), but the rest of the house will be an off-white, or neutral gray, or pale tan.
+This applies even in older neighborhoods with a “boho” or “modern retro” vibe, like some of the beloved quirky areas in Austin TX.
+A house might sport a bright green or orange front door, but the rest of the house will be an off-white, or neutral gray, or pale tan.
 A bold homeowner might paint their small bungalow an avocado green with a bright yellow front door, but that’s still a muted, more neutral version of green (as opposed to, say, an emerald green).
-Pick a muted color, preferably a neutral, for your exterior!
+Pick a muted color for your exterior!

-Here’s an example I took from the web and Photoshopped, so you could see what I mean.
+Here’s an example I found online and Photoshopped, so you could see what I mean.

 .